A guide to the style

 Hochar Père et Fils Red has often been described as the ‘second’ wine of Chateau Musar, as its style does bear some resemblance to the flagship wine but the comparison stops there as its vineyards, blend and ageing places are very different.

 Grapes and vines

-Four years in the making, Hochar Père et Fils Red is a blend of Cabernet Sauvignon, Cinsault and Grenache from a single vineyard near the Bekaa Valley village of Aana, characterised by deep soils over limestone.
-At an average age of 30 years old, yields are low from these mature bushvines: 20-30 hl per hectare.
+Four years in the making, Hochar Père et Fils Red is a blend of Cinsault, Grenache and Cabernet Sauvignon, sourced from a single vineyard near the Bekaa Valley village of Aana, characterised by deep soils over limestone.
+At an average age of 30 years old, yields are low from these mature bushvines at 20-30 hl per hectare.